lvasquez/lvasquez.github.io/_posts/2014-06-26-Configure-RavenDB-ASP-MVC.md

 ---
 layout: post
-title: Configure RavenDB ASP MVC
+title: Configure RavenDB with ASP MVC
 comments: true
-description: How to configure RavenDB with ASP MVC since zero using Visual Studio 2013 and ASP MVC 5
+description: How to configure RavenDB with ASP MVC step by step using Visual Studio 2013 and ASP MVC 5
 categories:
 - ASP MVC
 - RavenDB